Flood Watch issued for Mendocino Coast, Northeastern Mendocino Interior by NWS - NewsBreak

 Winter Storm Warning issued for Northern Trinity by NWS

-Effective: 2022-12-28 22:06:00 PST Expires: 2022-12-29 22:00:00 PST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: If you must travel, keep an extra flashlight, food, and water in your vehicle in case of an emergency.
+Effective: 2022-12-29 05:33:00 PST Expires: 2022-12-29 22:00:00 PST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: If you must travel, keep an extra flashlight, food, and water in your vehicle in case of an emergency.
 The latest road conditions for the state of California can be obtained by calling 1-800-GAS-ROAD.
-Target Area: Northern Trinity WINTER STORM WARNING REMAINS IN EFFECT UNTIL 10 PM PST THURSDAY ABOVE 3000 FEET * WHAT...Heavy snow above 3000 feet.
-Total snow accumulations of 8 to 12 inches.
-Winds gusting as high as 40 mph. * WHERE...Northern Trinity County.
-This is includes Scott Mountain Summit and other summits on Highway 3 and Buckhorn Summit on Highway 299. * WHEN...Until 10 PM PST Thursday. * IMPACTS...Travel could be very difficult to impossible.
-The hazardous conditions could impact the morning or evening commute.
+Target Area: Northern Trinity WINTER STORM WARNING REMAINS IN EFFECT UNTIL 10 PM PST THIS EVENING ABOVE 3000 FEET * WHAT...Heavy snow above 3000 feet.
+Additional snow accumulations of up to 8 inches.
+Winds gusting as high as 35 mph. * WHERE...Northern Trinity County.
+This includes Buckhorn summit on Hwy 299 and much of Hwy 3. * WHEN...Until 10 PM PST this evening. * IMPACTS...Travel could be very difficult to impossible.
+The hazardous conditions could impact the morning or evening commute. * Additional Information...1 to 2 inches could fall as low as 1500 feet this morning.

+Effective: 2022-12-29 05:33:00 PST Expires: 2022-12-29 22:00:00 PST Urgency: Future Severity: Moderate Certainty: Possible Instruction: You should monitor later forecasts and be alert for possible Flood Warnings.
+Those living in areas prone to flooding should be prepared to take action should flooding develop.
+Target Area: Southern Trinity FLOOD WATCH REMAINS IN EFFECT FROM 4 PM PST THIS AFTERNOON THROUGH SATURDAY MORNING * WHAT...Flooding caused by excessive rainfall continues to be possible. * WHERE...A portion of northwest California, including the following areas, Mendocino county, Northern Lake county and Southern Trinity county. * WHEN...From 4 PM PST this afternoon through Saturday morning. * IMPACTS...Excessive runoff may result in flooding of rivers, creeks, streams, and other low-lying and flood-prone locations.
+Storm drains and ditches may become clogged with debris.
+Area creeks and streams are elevated and could flood with more heavy rain.
+This may include Highway 1 just north of Point Arena. * ADDITIONAL DETAILS - Another round of rain is expected to bring an additional 2 to 4 inches of rain to low elevation locations with total amounts approaching 6 inches at higher elevations.
+Already saturated soils will increase the risk of flooding. - http://www.weather.gov/safety/flood

 weather.gov